 - Anchor – Anything fixed to the top of a route or pitch that is used to lower or rappel from.

 - Carabiner – A metal oval that opens on one side.
 Has many uses and types in rock climbing.
-The opening gate can normally be locked and is handy for securing yourself to the anchors, or to attach a belay/rappel device to your harness.
+The opening gate can normally be locked and is handy for securing yourself to the anchors, or attaching a belay/rappel device to your harness – Read What Is A Carabiner?

 How Do Climbers Get Their Gear Back?